carbonXIII/PomodoroApp/artifacts/design.md

 section should be wrapped in a general exception to hide the complexity from the View section.
 Then, in the UI code when an exception from the controller is encountered it can be logged there and the UI can choose whether or not to display a warning to the user.
-For now our Error detection is passive and we will change the ui as we approach a more active level.
+For now our Error detection is passive and we will change the UI as we approach a more active level.
 Our error messages will be very similar to the ones we see on other pomodoro apps.
-It will begin with "an error has occured" and then give some detail about the error under that large bolded text.
+It will begin with "An error has occured" and then give some detail about the error under that large bolded text.
 THe detail will be similar to "You have tried making a task too many times" or "This date and time is invalid for a reminder".

 # Fault Tolerance